shiftycats/DH-Statsbot/README.md

 DH-Statsbot is my project to provide a simple-to-use and quick text interface that mirrors the statistics as seen on the official Darkest Hour stats website.

 Typically every couple months I try to add a new feature to statsbot.
-As of now, October of 2020, statsbot has the following functional features:
+As of now, March of 2021, statsbot has the following functional features:

 * Personal statistic display (Kills, deaths, teamkills, kd/r, etc.)
 * Server-pop display